 Before we begin, it’s worth discussing my ideal pumpkin soup.
 That is: thick, creamy and smooth.
 I add a little less liquid than other pumpkin soup recipes, and this is for a couple of reasons.
 Firstly, it allows for a thicker pumpkin soup, which is my preferred variety.
 Secondly, it gives you the option to add a creamy finishing touch as you see fit.

-- I like a thicker pumpkin soup, so I prefer the 3 cups of stock version.
+I like a thicker pumpkin soup, so I prefer the 3 cups (750ml) of stock version.
 If you like a thinner soup, add extra liquid as you see fit.

-- For a nut free pumpkin soup, omit the peanut butter.
+For a nut free pumpkin soup, omit the peanut butter.
 Peanut butter is an excellent way to add creaminess to a vegan soup, but can easily be substituted for some coconut yoghurt or plant milk.
+Make sure that the yoghurt or plant milk in question is also nut free, if it needs to be.

 A few years ago, I saw an Instagram story that changed the way I thought about stock.
 The idea was so simple that it almost seemed idiotic I hadn’t thought of it before.
 Basically, all you need for a freezer stock is a container or bag, a freezer and vegetable scraps.